 Let’s address the latter first.
 Maybe in the past you have found yourself asking, “Do I really need a website?”
-Well, I would encourage you to consider this: Even if a potential client hears about you through word of mouth, that individual is likely to look you up online before scheduling an appointment.
+Well, I would encourage you to consider this: Even if a potential client hears about you through word of mouth, that individual is likely to look you up online before scheduling an appointment through a WordPress booking system or a service scheduler software.
 Today not having a website can create a bad first impression.
 It can leave your potential clients asking themselves, “How reputable is this practice if they don’t have a website?”

 Don’t fret though, creating a website does not have to take you away from your current practice and clients.
 Understanding what information needs to be included on your website is the most challenging aspect.
 That’s where I come in.
 I have helped counseling practices develop a strategy and the content for their website and in the next few minutes, I will help you as well.